JetBrains/amper/docs/FAQ.md

 ### Why is Gradle used as the build engine?

-In the initial Amper prototype, our main focus was improving the build configuration user experience and toolability.
+In the initial Amper prototype, our main focus was improving the user experience and toolability of build configuration.
 Gradle, as a well-tested build engine, allowed us to start experimenting with the UX of the configuration very quickly.
 What’s more, smooth interoperability with Gradle allows for the use of Amper in existing projects, which is important if we want to get feedback from real-world use cases.

-Amper also exists as a standalone tool which allows us to improve the IDE support and workflows even further.
+Amper also exists as a standalone build tool, which allows us to improve the IDE support and workflows even further.

 ### Why not simply improve Gradle?

 We believe there is room to improve the project configuration experience and IDE support.
-With Amper we want to show you our design and get your feedback, as it will help us to decide which direction to take the design.
+With Amper, we want to show you our design and get your feedback, as it will help us to decide which direction to take the design.

 At the same time, we are also [working with the Gradle team](https://blog.gradle.org/declarative-gradle) to improve